 Self-guided tours of the grounds are available every day from dawn to dusk.
 Brochure guides are next to the museum’s front door.

-*Museum opening schedule is subject to change as it is dependent on volunteer personnel availability.
-Off-season tour appointments can be requested.*
+*The museum's opening schedule is subject to change as it is dependent on volunteer personnel availability.
+Off-season tour appointments can be requested.

 Contact the Fishkill Historical Society